fabiospampinato/template-typescript-cli-package/readme.md

 # template-typescript-cli-package

-A template for starting a new typescript CLI package quickly.
+A template for creating a new TypeScript CLI package quickly.

 ## Install

-Install the [`template`](https://github.com/fabiospampinato/template) CLI tool in your system.

-Install the template locally with:
+Install [`template`](https://github.com/fabiospampinato/template), then install this template with:

 ```sh
 template install fabiospampinato/template-typescript-cli-package typescript-cli-package